fortunejs/fortune/README.md

 store.connect().then(() => server.listen(1337))
 ```

 Finally we need to call `connect` before we do anything with the instance.
 Then we can let the server listen, which yields a HTTP API that conforms to the [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org) specifications.
-By default, it is backed by an embedded document store, [NeDB](https://github.com/louischatriot/nedb), which doesn't persist to disk by default.
+By default, it is backed by an embedded document store, [NeDB](https://github.com/louischatriot/nedb), which runs in memory by default, but has options to persist to disk.

 For the Micro API serializer, we get a set of internal pre-defined routes.
 Note that by default, the routes are obfuscated to the client, to encourage the use of hypermedia.